 The Girl From Ipanema – João Gilberto & Stan Getz, Astrud Gilberto

-During the late 1970s and early 1980s, my parents used to go the Annual General Motors Convention.
+During the late 1970s and early 1980s, my parents used to go to the Annual General Motors Convention.
 My father had two jobs.
 Besides being an academic, he used to manage a large GM car dealership in my hometown.
-In 1979, our parents decided to bring my siblings and me, along with them to Rio where the convention was taking place.
+In 1979, our parents decided to bring my siblings and me to Rio, where the convention was taking place.
 This wasn’t your regular trip.
 GM conventions were epic, extravagant and decadent to a certain degree.
 Although it was mostly an adult gathering, some people would bring their children along.
-A full agenda of parties and activities awaited for us in Brazil.
-So, a lot of preparation went in before the departure day, my mother had to make sure that she had a different outfit for every day.
+A full agenda of parties and activities awaited us in Brazil.
+So, a lot of preparation went in before the departure day; my mother had to make sure that she had a different outfit for every day.
 She also needed to get us ready for the event.
-Jackets, shirts, shoes and tailor made suits were in order for my brother and me.
-My sister got the same treatment, shoes, dresses, and even an evening dress designed exclusively for her by our next door’s neighbour who was a well-known dressmaker in the city.
+Jackets, shirts, shoes and tailor-made suits were for my brother and me.
+My sister got the same treatment, shoes, dresses, and even an evening dress designed exclusively for her by our next-door neighbour, a well-known dressmaker in the city.

-The trip to Rio started in Caracas where we boarded a Pan Am 747 for the six-hour flight.
-I remember every single attendee to the convention had to carry two bottles of scotch in a bag.
+The trip to Rio started in Caracas, where we boarded a Pan Am 747 for the six-hour flight.
+Every attendee to the convention had to carry two bottles of scotch in a bag.
 Liquor was so expensive in Brazil that the organisers had decided to bring their own booze to Rio.
 The easiest way was to buy it in Venezuela and then have the travellers carry it into Brazil as duty-free items.
 Kind of sneaky, I know, but still within the law.

-We landed in Rio around 7:00 AM on a Thursday morning and went straight to the Rio Palace, a brand new hotel at the end of Copacabana Beach.
-After checking in, we put our swimsuits and ran to the beach where we swam and enjoy the warm waters of the Atlantic Ocean.
-Later, we took a stroll around the area and after a few turns, we found ourselves on Ipanema Beach.
-It was a nice surprise to know we were staying so close to the Rio neighbourhood that had inspired the famous song.
+We landed in Rio around 7:00 AM on a Thursday morning.
+We went to the Rio Palace, a brand-new hotel at the end of Copacabana Beach.
+After checking in, we put on our swimsuits and ran to the beach, where we swam and enjoyed the warm waters of the Atlantic Ocean.
+Later, we took a stroll around the area, and after a few turns, we found ourselves on Ipanema Beach.
+It was a pleasant surprise to know we were staying so close to the Rio neighbourhood that had inspired the famous song.